AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Primary Contact</td>
-   <td><p>The Primary Contact is the creator of an issue and it is automatically designated by Workfront when the someone creates the issue.
-You can manually update this field if you have Manage permissions to the issue.
+   <td><p>The Primary Contact is the creator of an issue and it is automatically designated by [!DNL Workfront] when the someone creates the issue.
+You can manually update this field if you have [!DNL Manage] permissions to the issue.
 An issue can have only one Primary Contact.</p>
    <p>If you change the Primary Contact, the user originally designated as the primary contact still has Manage access to the issue.</p>
    <p>When converting an issue to a task or a project, the user designated as the Primary Contact of the becomes the Converted Issue Originator of the project or task.
 If the Primary Contact of the issue is updated after the issue was converted, the Converted Issue Originator will be preserved as the Primary Contact of the issue at the moment when the conversion happened.
 See also "Converted Issue Originator" in this article.</p>
    </td>